 How to Set Up Stripe Payments for WordPress

-Stripe for WordPress
+What is Stripe for WordPress?

 Stripe is an ecommerce solution reminiscent of PayPal, with a focus on open-source developer tools and APIs.
-These tools enable companies to quickly integrate unique, custom implementations into their websites.
+These tools enable companies to quickly integrate unique, custom implementations into their WordPress websites.
 Thanks to this flexibility, there are many options for offering a seamless ecommerce experience on your WordPress site using Stripe.

-Stripe is free to set up, and charges per transaction rather than requiring a subscription fee.
+The Stripe plugin is free to set up, and charges per transaction rather than requiring a subscription fee.
 It offers a secure way to accept both one-time and recurring payments in its core service.
 Stripe also supports Apple Pay, and even stores customer information securely so users can easily reuse the same card in future transactions.

 WordPress integration with Stripe is typically accomplished using plugins that incorporate the Stripe APIs.
 However, each plugin is unique and offers a somewhat different set of features.
 Your mileage may vary depending on the third-party plugin you select – so be sure to check that all the features you need are built into your chosen solution.